 Welcome to the weird world of pumping breast milk at work.
 While it may feel strange at first, you’ll eventually think it isn’t a big deal at all.

-My milk supply never suffered and my baby was successfully breastfed through the first year of her life.
-I can’t stress enough, though, how important organization was during this time in my life.
-If you stay on top of things, it will make your life much easier.
+My milk supply never suffered, and my baby was successfully breastfed through the first year of her life.
+I can’t stress enough how important organization was during this time in my life.
+Staying on top of things will make your life much easier.

-When you feel stressed or overwhelmed, just keep in mind why you’re doing this.
-It’s for that sweet little baby who is counting on you to be strong and fearless.
+When you feel stressed or overwhelmed, remember why you’re doing this.
+It’s for that sweet little baby counting on you to be strong and fearless.

 Feedback: Was This Article Helpful?